etherfi-protocol/etherfi-avs-operator-CLI/README.md

            // submit resulting output as a gnosis TX via AVS admin gnosis

 ---

+# Openlayer

+## Operator Flow

+1. generate a new BLS keystore and ECDSA key using the openlayer tooling https://openlayer.gitbook.io/openlayer/for-node-operators#generating-keys
+2. Determine which `quorums` and `socket` you wish to register for
+3. Sign digest establishing ownership of your newly generated BLS key

+           ./avs-cli openlayer prepare-registration --operator-id {operator_id} --bls-keystore {path_to_keystore} --bls-password {password} --quorums {0,1} --socket {socket}

+4. Send the result of the previous command to the ether.fi team via `restaking@ether.fi`
+5. Wait for confirmation from the ether.fi team that your registration is complete
+6. Proceed to run the openlayer node software

+## Ether.fi Admin Flow

+1. Receive prepared registration json file from target node operator
+2. Register the operator contract with openlayer

+           ./avs-cli openlayer register --registration-input openlayer-input.json

+           // submit resulting output as a gnosis TX via AVS admin gnosis

+---

 # Adding a new AVS to the CLI